 The best fat joke the world will ever hear

-commissioned and Published in print by AsiaLIFE magazine as part of a regular column.
+Commissioned and published in print only by AsiaLIFE magazine (page 101) as part of a regular column.

 I don’t know very much about Vietnamese humour, but I know that my Vietnamese friends like jokes about boobs, and that the passengers on Vietnam Airlines can’t get enough of that second-rate Candid Camera they show on the little screens.